 For liberals, the main concern or fear is abandonment - the potential of being neglected, ignored, unheard, unvalued, unloved.
 That is why liberals focus on helping and uplifting the most vulnerable and marginalized people in society - the poor, the working class, people of color, LGBTQ+, the disabled, immigrants, etc. - people whom they feel have been abandoned, neglected, and excluded by the system.

-For libertarians, the primary fear or concern is conformity - that is, blind compliance to a standard way of acting, taking, or thinking.
-Conformity, libertarians believe, lead to a lack of personal expression and freedom - a lack of creativity, innovation, and critical thinking.
+For libertarians, the primary fear or concern is conformity - that is, blind compliance to a standard way of acting, talking, or thinking.
+Conformity, libertarians believe, leads to a lack of personal expression and freedom - a lack of creativity, innovation, and critical thinking.

 For Democratic Socialists, the main concern is centered on abuse.
 A system that prioritizes profits over people is a system that leads a certain group of people to exploit, and thus control, another group of people so that the exploiters can win.
 This is an abusive system.

-Lastly, for those who hold the mutual benefits mindset, the main concern is disappointment.
+Lastly, for those who hold the Game mindset, the main concern is disappointment.
 People who hold the idea that politicians are inherently in it for political gain want to avoid the disappointment of being let down when the person they support lets them down.

 Here is a chart of the concerns: